 This approach, known as consultative selling, requires a specialized set of people skills as well as the ability to assess each prospect’s situation with kindness and compassion.
 And in today’s market—with its highly-sophisticated buyers frequently teetering on the edge of content burnout—this “lead a horse to water without making him drink” technique can be quite effective.

-As such, it’s a good idea to get your sales team thinking like therapists; that is, encourage them to ask pointed questions about their potential clients’ needs and frustrations that will allow the clients to draw conclusions on their own.
-Have your reps demonstrate the ways in which your services can help meet these needs and soothe these frustrations, but advise the team to steer clear of coercing their prospects into a final sale.
+As such, it’s a good idea to get your sales team thinking like therapists; that is, encourage them to ask pointed questions about their potential clients’ needs and frustrations that will allow the clients to conclude on their own.
+Have your reps demonstrate how your services can help meet these needs and soothe these frustrations, but advise the team to steer clear of coercing their prospects into a final sale.

 3. Learn to Generate Impactful Leads

-While it may be tempting to gather as many leads as possible across all demographics, the best sellers know that this practice doesn’t pay off in the long run.
-After all, your services are unique—it, therefore, stands to reason that your buyers will be unique as well.
-It’s likely that the people who’ll be drawn to your product solutions will be part of a select group of discerning buyers.
+While gathering as many leads as possible across all demographics may be tempting, the best sellers know that this practice doesn’t pay off in the long run.
+After all, your services are unique; therefore, it stands to reason that your buyers will be unique.
+The people who’ll be drawn to your product solutions will likely be part of a select group of discerning buyers.
 You won’t be able to attract every single person out there…and you shouldn’t want to.

 As a sales leader, you should make sure your team’s lead generation strategy reflects this idea.
 Strive for quality over quantity.
 Before your sellers hunt for leads, ask your team members to identify the special subset of consumers they’re trying to reach.
-Once that’s done, have them build an ideal customer profile and then search for buyers who have similar characteristics.
-This way you won’t be wasting time on prospects who will never really have a need for what you can provide.
+Once that’s done, have them build an ideal customer profile and search for buyers with similar characteristics.
+This way you won’t be wasting time on prospects who will never really need what you can provide.